I am a Zivver admin

 Use safety level Suggestion for most rules

-For the same reasons, it is important to limit the number of rules on safety level warning or error.
+For the same reasons, it is important to limit the number of rules on safety level Warning or Error.
 Unnecessary warnings disrupt work and are frustrating.
 A suggestion is often sufficient for employees to make a conscious choice about safety.

-Specifically, we recommend to use:
+Specifically, we recommend using:

-• Error only for clearly identifiable information (for example SSN) in the subject, where you will never get a false positive.
+- Error only for clearly identifiable information (for example, SSN) in the subject, where you will never get a false positive.

-• Warning only for
+- Warning only for:

 Warn only for external recipients

 For many organizations, internal mail traffic is already sufficiently secure.
-In that case, you can set business rules to go off only to external recipients.
+In that case, you can set business rules to go off only for external recipients.
 This ensures protection when it matters, with minimal disruption to employees.

 Evaluate your policy with Zivver Insights

 The key to good policy is to evaluate and adjust the policy.
-In your administrative environment you can use Zivver Insights) to get a better view of the operation of your business rules.
+In your administrative environment, you can use Zivver Insights to get a better view of the operation of your business rules.
 With this, you can strengthen your policy and specifically increase awareness among employees.

 Work with your Customer Success Manager